 An asthma action plan, or management plan, is a written plan that you create with your doctor.
 The plan is designed to help you take control of your asthma.

 Following an asthma action plan will help you prevent flare-ups and deal with the ones you can't prevent.
 Knowing how to deal with flare-ups can keep you from having to go to the ER.

 Having a written, step-by-step plan means that you don't have to memorize everything your doctor said.
 You can keep a copy with you at all times or choose to memorize key parts of it.

 Your asthma action plan will give you clear instructions so you can:

 Asthma varies from person to person, so there isn't a one-size-fits-all asthma action plan.
 But all action plans will say what to do if you have a flare-up.
 The plan will explain when you need to take your quick-relief medicine, how much to take in different circumstances, and when you need to call the doctor or go to the ER.

 Many action plans use a "zone system" based on the colors of a traffic light.
 They use symptoms (and peak flow readings if you use them) to help you decide what zone your asthma is in:

 If you use a peak flow meter, the action plan's color system makes it easy to figure out which instructions apply to you.
-You'll want to put your "personal best" peak flow reading on the plan, so you'll have something to compare the new numbers to.
+You'll want to put your "personal best" peak flow reading on the plan, so you'll have something to compare the new numbers with.